RyanSyme/url-of-sandwich/README.md

     2. The sandwiches section displays the full database of sandwiches that users have created.
 Each sandwich has its own card with an image of the sandwich, it's name and prep time.
 Each card also has view sandwich button to allow the user to see each recipe.
 There is also a search bar allowing the user to search the sandwiches by ingredient.
     ![Sandwich Cards](static/readme-files/sandwichesscreen.png)

     3. The Login and Sign Up sections take the customer to the related page, allowing the customer to either login or sign up.
-The pages have links to each other incase the customer has click the wrong one.
+The pages have links to each other in case the customer has click the wrong one.
     ![Login](static/readme-files/loginscr.png)
     ![Sign Up](static/readme-files/signupscr.png)